 Known for its prolific fruiting and speedy high, the Albino A+ strain is a good option for first-time growers who like the albino aesthetic.

-Best of all, despite their name, Albino A+ shrooms are not true albinos – they have at least some amount of pigmentation when they spore.
-This makes the spores easier to work with than true Albinos because you can actually see the spores as you work with them.
+Despite their name, Albino A+ shrooms are not true albinos – they have at least some pigmentation when they sporulate.
+This makes the spores easier to work with than true albinos because you can see the spores as you work with them.
 They also tend to be faster colonizers than other albino strains.

-The high is notoriously quick, with most users reporting it takes just 30 minutes before they start to kick in.
+The high from this mushroom is notoriously quick, with most users reporting it takes just 30 minutes before they start to kick in.
 This is about 20 or 30 minutes faster than the average time it takes magic mushroom takes to kick in.

 The main aspect that casual users will notice is the distinctive taste of this strain.
-Often described as “strong” and a bit too “mushroomy,” this might be one of those strains that you need to hold your nose to be able to swallow.
+Often described as “strong” and a bit too “mushroomy,” this might be one of those strains you need to hold your nose to swallow.